Mia Hamm: 2003 FIFA Women's World Cup

-Originally scheduled for China, the 2003 FIFA Women's World Cup was moved to the United States due to the SARS outbreak.
-Hamm was named to the U.S. roster in August, and stated that it would be her final World Cup appearance.
+In August 2003, Hamm was named to the U.S. roster for the 2003 FIFA Women's World Cup, which was moved from China to the United States due to the SARS outbreak.
+She stated it would be her final World Cup appearance.
 During the team's first group stage match, Hamm's three assists helped the U.S. to a 3–1 win over Sweden.
-She scored twice against Nigeria and served the assist for the team's third goal to lead the U.S. to a 5–0 win and qualification for the quarter-finals with one match to play.
-The U.S. faced North Korea in their final group stage match and dominated 3–0.
-Hamm and a number of others were rested for the game by head coach April Heinrichs; this was the first World Cup match Hamm had missed in her career.
-The U.S. faced Norway in the quarter-finals; Although the U.S. won 1–0, Hamm was fouled throughout the match as Norway played with physicality to counter the U.S. team.
-One of Norway's 24 fouls resulted in a penalty kick for Hamm which was saved by the Norwegian goalkeeper.
-After the U.S. was defeated 3–0 by Germany in the semi-finals, the team defeated Canada 3–1 to secure a third-place finish.
+She contributed two goals and an assist in the second match against Nigeria, leading the U.S. to a 5–0 win and qualification for the quarterfinals.
+Coach April Heinrichs rested Hamm for the following game against North Korea, which the U.S. won 3–0; this was the first World Cup match Hamm had missed in her career.
+The U.S. achieved a 1–0 victory over Norway in the quarterfinal; Hamm was fouled multiple times throughout the match.
+The U.S. was defeated 3–0 by Germany in the semifinals, but achieved a 3–1 win over Canada to secure a third-place finish.